Viscous attenuation of gravitational waves propagating through an inhomogeneous background: Gravitational wave amplitude

-In (\autoref{fig:GWatten3}), we plot the redshift dependent part of the GW amplitude, $F(z)$ vs z for the $\Lambda$CDM model and for our model for model parameter $(\alpha,\beta) = (0.55,0.7)$.
+In (\autoref{fig:GWatten3}), we plot the redshift dependent part of the GW amplitude, $F(z)$ vs z for the $\Lambda$CDM model and for our model for model parameter $(\alpha,\beta) = (0.67,1)$.
 There are 3 curves for each model.
 The solid curve represents the non-viscous case; the dotted curve represents the case in which only the bulk viscosity has been included in the analysis, and the dashed curve is the case with both bulk viscosity and shear viscosity in the analysis.
-As can be seen from (\autoref{fig:GWatten3}), even if we just consider bulk viscosity then also there is attenuation of the GW amplitude (dotted curve).
-This is because GW amplitude consists of $D_L$ and $\xi$ affects this $D_L$ via the quantity $E(z)$ (\autoref{eq:DA}).
-On further inclusion of $\eta$ in the analysis, GW amplitude gets attenuated further (dashed curve).
-In this case, $F(z)$ for viscous $\Lambda$CDM model is given by (\autoref{eq:F(z)}), and for our viscous model, it is given by (\autoref{eq:F(z)2}).
+As can be seen from (\autoref{fig:GWatten3}), even if we just consider bulk viscosity then also there is deviation of the redshift dependent part of GW amplitude (dotted curve) with respect to the non viscous case (solid curve).
+This is because redshift dependent part of GW amplitude consists of $D_L$ and $\xi$ affects this $D_L$ via the quantity $E(z)$ (\autoref{eq:DA}).
+On further inclusion of $\eta$ in the analysis, redshift dependent part of GW amplitude gets attenuated (dashed curve).
+In this case, $F(z)$ for viscous $\Lambda$CDM model is given by (\autoref{eq:F(z)1}), for non viscous $\Lambda$CDM model by (\autoref{eq:F(z)nonviscous1}), for our non viscous model with inhomogeneities by (\autoref{eq:F(z)nonviscous2}) and for our viscous model with inhomogeneities, it is given by (\autoref{eq:F(z)2}).